At Hot Locks, we know that privacy and security is a major concern. We have set out the procedures we use for safeguarding your personal data.

 The risks of a breach are minimal due to the precautions mentioned above being taken, and close monitoring is undertaken to ensure security systems are always up to date.
 Breaches will be identified, reported, managed, and resolved according to the ICO guidelines.

 We do not store or process your card details ourselves, they are processed by our payment provider who is GDPR compliant.

-By visiting this website with your browser settings adjusted to allow cookies, you are consenting to Hot Locks using cookies for the purposes described below to provide you with a fully efficient shopping experience.
+By visiting this website with your browser settings adjusted to allow cookies, you are consenting to Hot Locks using cookies.

-• The data we collect through these cookies is solely to improving our website and your browsing experience - it is never used to identify you and we would never share or sell on this data.
+The cookies we use do not store sensitive data such as your name, address or payment details and they can't harm your computer.
+The data we collect through these cookies is solely to improve our website and your browsing experience - it is never used to identify you and we would never share or sell this data.

 What is a cookie?